Meet Drexel’s First Black Male Graduate: William Sidney Pittman

 Pittman returned to the Tuskegee Institute as head of the department of architectural drawing.
 He oversaw all campus construction, including the still-standing campus buildings Rockefeller Hall and Carnegie Library.

-Pittman gained national fame in 1907 as the first African American architect awarded a federal contract.
-He won a national competition to design the Negro Building at the Jamestown Tercentennial Exposition, which displayed exhibits on African Americans in U.S. history for the 300th anniversary of the Virginia settlement.
+Pittman gained national fame in 1907 as the first Black architect awarded a federal contract.
+He won a national competition to design the Negro Building at the Jamestown Tercentennial Exposition, which displayed exhibits for the 300th anniversary of the Virginia settlement.
 His work was heralded as an architectural feat, publicly admired by President Theodore Roosevelt and Washington.

 Not wanting to live in his famous father-in-law’s shadow, Pittman moved his wife and three children to Dallas in 1913 to make a name of his own.
-As the first African American to practice architecture in Texas, Pittman designed many buildings used and built by members of the black community, including the Knights of Pythias Temple, a social and professional hub.
+As the first Black practicing architect in Texas, Pittman designed many buildings used and built by members of the Black community, including the Knights of Pythias Temple, a social and professional hub.

 Pittman was an exacting perfectionist, which made it difficult to keep clients.
 Depressed, Pittman turned to alcohol while lashing out at his family.
 In 1928, Portia left him and moved back East with their kids.